-Her birthday is in February Julie had told me we were going to have dinner with friends for that.
+Her birthday is in February and Julie had told me we were going to have dinner with friends for that.
 I didn’t think anything of it.
 After all, our plane ride was the following day.
-That’s when I was thinking the magic would happen.
+That’s when I felt the magic would happen.

-Everyone was in front of me and were stalling me and I couldn’t work out what was going on!
+Everyone was in front of me and was stalling me, and I couldn’t work out what was going on!
 Then I hear a guy playing the guitar and singing our song “Say You Won’t Let Go” by James Arthur.
 The next thing I saw was Julie.
 She looked at me and got down on one knee; I could tell she was so nervous.
-She then said “Mary Kathryn Clark, will you marry me?”
+She then said, “Mary Kathryn Clark, will you marry me?”

-I thought I knew what I wanted in an engagement ring, but Julie wanted to shop together so she could have an idea of what to get.
+I thought I knew what I wanted an engagement ring, but Julie wanted to shop together so she could have an idea of what to get.
 I ended up liking the one she told me to try on more than anything else we looked at.
-The ring is from a jewellery store in Denton called Nasar Jewellers.
-The designer of the ring is Simon G. The ring is a 1.5 ct. double halo and it is PERFECT.
+The ring is 1.5 ct.
+Double halo, and it is PERFECT.

 Our engagement is like the first step to the rest of our lives.
-I wouldn’t say anything has really changed for us.
-I know I get to go to bed next to my favourite person in the world every night and wake up next to her every morning for the rest of my life and that is the best feeling in the world.
+I wouldn’t say anything has changed for us.
+I know I get to go to bed next to my favorite person in the world every night.
+And wake up next to her every morning for the rest of my life.
+That is the best feeling in the world.

-But, if we are honest choosing vendors has been a little nerve racking.
+But, if we are honest, choosing vendors has been a little nerve-racking.
 Being a part of the LGBTQ+ community, you never know who is ok with us being a same-sex couple and who isn’t.
-We see stories on the news all the time of people who won’t make cakes for a gay wedding and stuff like that so it has been daunting.
+We see stories on the news of people who won’t make cakes for a gay wedding and stuff like that, so it has been daunting.

-We went to a few bridal shows together and so many vendors assumed that we were two friends there together and not very many of them would put two and two together when we would say our wedding day was the same day.
+We went to a few bridal shows together, and so many vendors assumed that we were two friends there together, and not very many of them would put two and two together when we would say our wedding day was the same day.
 The photographer that took our engagement pictures, April, was a completely different story.
-Her booth caught our eye because her pictures were amazing, but, what really sold me was her.
+Her booth caught our eye because her photos were amazing, but what really sold me was her.

-When she talked to us she just knew we were together and talked to us like a couple which makes things a lot less awkward and so much easier.
+When she talked to us, she just knew we were together and talked to us like a couple, making things a lot less awkward and so much easier.

-Our wedding is July 25, 2019.
-It is going to be at Monroe Pearson in Denton Texas.
+Our wedding is on July 25, 2019.
+It is going to be at Monroe Pearson in Denton, Texas.